agsb/f2u/docs/Notes.md

 - versions of HOOK BACK ?BACK as same as BEGIN AGAIN UNTIL using return stack to preserve hook addresses

+- reviews of ?PAIRS for:

+                if else then fi endif
+                begin again until while repeat
+                do loop leave +loop unloop
+                case of endof endcase
+                for next
+                hook back ?back

+- wrappered refill inside XON XOFF for safety terminal input/output

 # 16/12/2022

 - include ROT as primitive, more fast and small.